enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

-  * ``EnzoEquationOfState`` - encapsulates many of the operations related to the fluid's equation of state (e.g. computing pressure, converting reconstructable quantities to integrable quantities and vice-versa)
+  * ``EnzoEquationOfState`` - encapsulates many of the operations related to the fluid's equation of state (e.g. computing pressure, converting the integration quantities or primitives)

   * ``EnzoReconstructor`` - encapsulates interpolation algorithms to reconstruct left/right interface states of from cell-centered